-The IEO includes top level projections for Mexico and Chile for total liquids production, total petroleum production and for total liquids consumption, as shown in Tables 1 and 3.
-EnSys split these into projected values for Mexico separate from Chile.
+The EIA's International Energy Outlook (IEO) includes general projections for Mexico and Chile in terms of total petroleum production and total liquids consumption, as shown in Tables 1 and 3.
+EnSys separated the projected values for Mexico from those for Chile.
 The projections for Mexico are discussed in more detail below.